 City Orchard: a Bread for the City project!

 City Orchard is our brand new 2.75 acre organic fruit orchard in nearby Beltsville, MD.
-This orchard contains 1,000 trees and bushes, including apple, Asian pear, persimmon, blueberry and blackberry.
-By the time they mature (in 2014), these plants will yield upwards of 40,000 lbs. of fresh fruit — all of which will be distributed to DC residents in need through Bread for the City’s two food pantry locations.
+This orchard contains more than 2,500 trees and bushes, including apple, Asian pear, persimmon, blueberry and blackberry.
+By the time they mature (in 2014), these plants will yield upwards of 45,000 lbs. of fresh fruit — all of which will be distributed to DC residents in need through Bread for the City’s two food pantry locations.

-Beyond merely growing fruit, we will also use City Orchard as an educational resource for our clients — many of whom have never left DC’s city limits before.
-We look forward to showing them how they too can grow their own produce, even if it’s simply in a pot on a windowsill.
-We look forward to inviting clients to pick a ripe apple right off the limb and experience firsthand the importance of — and joy of — fresh food in a healthy diet.
+Beyond growing fruit for our food pantry, we’re using City Orchard as an educational resource for our clients — many of whom have never left DC’s city limits before.
+We show them how they too can grow their own produce, even if it’s simply in a pot on a windowsill.
+We enjoy inviting clients to pick a ripe apple right off the limb and experience firsthand the importance of — and joy of — fresh food in a healthy diet.

-In the meantime, we have plenty of other opportunities in the realm of urban agriculture.
-For our rooftop gardens, we still need volunteers to lead workshops, plan events in the space, and to donate goods like organic potting soil, hanging pots for growing herbs on our walls, large, free-standing pots for berry bushes and tomatoes, vegetable seeds or flowers (for our bees!).
+For our rooftop gardens, we still need volunteers to lead workshops, plan events in the space, and donate goods like organic potting soil, hanging pots for growing herbs on our walls, or large, free-standing pots for berry bushes and tomatoes, vegetable seeds or flowers (for our bees!).